TrustTheVote-Project/VoteTrackerPlus/docs/UX/votes.pov.md

 ## When a voter has been identified and needs a ballot, an election official selects the voter from the VOTES voter-id repo, and VOTES will print a ballot.
 The ballot contains a unique digest that neither directly identifies the voter or VOTES electronic scan of the ballot (the ballot digest is not scanned by VOTES).

-VOTES only temporarily tracks the ballot digest against the voter while the voter is actually voting via the VOTES voter-id repo.
-Once a ballot is printed, the ballot digest is entered in the VOTES voter-id db.
-Note that this repo is private at this time.
-This information is discarded/erased when the ballot is scanned.
-The scanning process changes the voter-id status field from containing the digest of the ballot to the state of 'voted'.
+VOTES only temporarily tracks the blank ballot digest against the voter while the voter is actually voting (via the VOTES private voter-id repo.
+Once a ballot is printed, the blank ballot digest is entered in the VOTES voter-id repo.
+Note that this repo is private.
+In addition the digest not part of the ballot payload - it is only temporarily used to identify the voter while voting.
+The ballot scanning process changes the voter-id status field from containing the digest of the ballot to the state of 'voted'.

 Note - VOTES is 100% open source so the public can inspect and validate this behavior.
 The public is also free to execute this behavior and attempt to test and compromise it.
+All the UX experiences, voter and ballot, are inspectable and are contained in the ballot repo full ledger history.

 ## The ballot is given to the voter and the voter fills it in.